bytedance/InfiniStore/README.md

 * Install LMCache on all nodes
 * Install InfiniStore on all nodes

-Because this setup is a complicated process, we've made a separate demo repo for the PD disaggregation setup.

-Please refer to the repo for the details:  https://github.com/bytedance-iaas/splitwise-demos

 # Contribute to InfiniStore

 InfiniStore is an open-source project and community.
 We welcome anyone who is interested in helping improve InfiniStore, whether code contributions, document contributions or any other contributions.